Albertleh/docu-helper/README.md

 # Caritas Documentation Helper

 This tool provides Caritas caregivers with a faster and more efficient user interface for documenting behavior of clients.
+Using the tool the documentation process can be shortened by a large margin thus making a deficiency in typing speed less of an efficiency degrading issue.
+Moreover the caregivers attention span can be shifted towards the client's needs and less towards redundant preliminary administration measures.

 # Getting Started with Create React App